nikol1313/nikol1313/README.md

 ### hey

-mostly working with **Python & JavaScript**. building front & back for the web, messing around with automation and scraping, and learning whatever I need along the way.
+mostly working with **Python & JavaScript**. building front & back for the web, messing around with automation and scraping, solving LeetCode & algorithm problems for fun, and learning whatever I need along the way.

 📫 **[avsajanishvilinikol@gmail.com](mailto:avsajanishvilinikol@gmail.com)**